Hiking and Traveling the Blue Ridge Parkway: The Only Guide You Will Ever Need, Including GPS, Detailed Maps, and More

 In easy to understand writing, Leonard provides bits of information on how a plant reproduces, where it lives, why it looks the way it does, etc. The chapters on mammals, birds and reptiles not only give an identification description of each animal, but also how it goes about its daily life and what signs to look for to see if it has been in the area recently.

-Winner of the Society of American Travel Writers Foundation's Lowell Thomas Travel Journalism Award.
+The first eidtion of the book was a winner of the Society of American Travel Writers Foundation's Lowell Thomas Travel Journalism Award.

 Karen Berger, author